fardarter/azure-docs/articles/role-based-access-control/troubleshooting.md

 ```
 PS C:\> Remove-AzRoleAssignment -ObjectId 33333333-3333-3333-3333-333333333333 -RoleDefinitionName "Storage Blob Data Contributor" - Scope /subscriptions/11111111-1111-1111-1111-111111111111
 ```
+**Cause 3**

+You've used the service principal client ID rather than the enterprise application object ID to assign the role.

+**Solution 2**

+Use the enterprise application object ID.

 ### Symptom - Cannot delete the last Owner role assignment